Dev-Craig44/next.js/README.md

 This one that we're going to us is:

 - **Cloudinary** - Because it has perfect integration with Next.js and it has a free tier that allows us to get started without any cost.

+### 2. Setting Up Cloudinary

+1. Create a Cloudinary account at [cloudinary.com](https://cloudinary.com/)
+2. `npm i next-cloudinary` to install the Next.js Cloudinary SDK
+3. Go to google and search `next cloudinary`
+4. Follow the instructions to set up your Cloudinary account and get your cloud name, API key, and API secret.